 - Again choose “ColdFusion” (it’s also NOT its own product name) and then in “component” choose “API Manager”, or again any of the dozens prefixed with that.
 Like the tracker and docs points above, I agree that the names are pretty self-subscribing.
 I am simply pointing them out as some might presume that only “CF” issues could be raised, not these related things

 - For the CF Docker Images:

-- Choose “ColdFusion” and then in “component” choose one of the items starting with “Containers:”.
+- Choose “ColdFusion” and then in “component” choose one of the items prefixed with “Containers”.
 Not quite so obvious, but ok.
 (Perhaps they’re preparing for a day when they offer containers in other than the Docker format.)
 For more on the CF Docker images, if that’s new to you, see this post when they were announced

 - For the cffiddle site:

 - Choose “ColdFusion”, and then in “component” choose the not-so-obvious value, “CFApps : CFFiddle”.
 Again, the implication seems to be that there will be other “CFApps” in the future, which is encouraging.
 Note you can do that for either CF2016 or 2018, the two versions currently supported in CFFiddle

 - Choose “ColdFusion”, and then in “component” choose “Security Analyzer”.
 If you find something about the results you don’t like, file a bug report (or feature request).
 I call this out because it’s not where some may look, in the group of components (above it) that are prefixed with “Security” and then naming the component.
 Instead, curiously it’s on it own.